QDot 8086

 -

-: expand to the string color escape code and text attribute that hasfore
+cor(fore,back): expand to the string color escape code and text attribute that hasforeas its foreground color,backas its background color, and non-blinking text; -

-: expand to the string color escape code and text attribute that hasfore
+bcor(fore,back): expand to the string color escape code and text attribute that hasforeas its foreground color,backas its background color, and blinking text;

 To enable blinking text a trade-off has to be made.
 One has to give

-up the following background colors: DARK_GRAY
+up the following background colors: DARK_GRAY, LIGHT_BLUE,

-, because in that case
+LIGHT_MAGENTA, YELLOW, WHITE, because in that case

 the intensity bit becomes the blinking bit.
 When blinking is enabled,

-maps to BROWN,
+DARK_GRAY maps to BLACK, YELLOW maps to BROWN,

-, and every light color maps to
+WHITE maps to LIGHT_GRAY, and every light color maps to

 its non-light version.
 In order to enable or disable blinking text

-that gets a boolean, indicating
+use the function video_blink_mode that gets a boolean, indicating

 whether to enable blinking mode, as its solely parameter and returns